I have seen people posting content and then never looking back at it.

 Step 2: Categorize Content and Set Metrics

-For this, you have to create a metrics of 14 parameters.
-Add one column for each parameter in your spreadsheet.
+For this, you’ll have to create metrics of 14 parameters, adding one column for each parameter in your spreadsheet:

 You might be wondering where you will get the value of these parameters from.

-Use tool like Screaming Frog to know the title of the page, length of the title, Meta description, and page category.
+Not to worry!
+Use tools like Screaming Frog to know the title of the page, length of the title, Meta description, and page category.

 Use any keyword research tool to find out keyword ranking, search volume for major keywords.

 Use Google Analytics for your website to know parameters like traffic per month, organic search traffic per month, bounce rate and average time on page of organic search traffic.